Expert Employment Solicitors in Manchester and London specialising in Performance Management

 What if I do not follow the correct procedure?

-If you do not follow the correct procedure your employee could take a claim against you for unfair dismissal or even discrimination.
-Your employee would need to show that you did not use fair procedure when you dismissed them.
+If you do not follow the correct procedure your employee could make a claim against you for unfair dismissal or even discrimination.
+Your employee would need to show that you did not adopt a fair procedure when you dismissed them.
 If you did not follow the correct procedure it may be difficult to show that the dismissal was fair.

 How can Monarch Solicitors help?

-At Monarch Solicitors, our employment law solicitors can help deal with underperforming employees by advising on the procedures and policies employers need to adopt and implement in the workforce in regards to employee performance management, to improve performance and reduce the risks of unfair dismissal.
+At Monarch Solicitors, our employment law solicitors can help deal with underperforming employees by advising on the procedures and policies employers need to adopt and implement in the workforce in regards to employee performance management, to improve performance and reduce the risks of unfair dismissal and discrimination.
 We can also help act for employers defending an employment claim raised by the employee.

 Our specialist employment solicitors have decades of experience dealing with employment issues.
 They are well equipped to deal with a whole manner of different cases no matter how big or small.